 Geophysical logs for D-1298 are shown in Figure 4.
 The logs are obtained by lowering probes into a well which make specific measurements at specified depth intervals (usually 0.1'-0.5' intervals).
 Multiple logs are run to collect information on rock type and fluid properties.
 The six logs that were run on this well include, Natural Gamma, Fluid Resistivity, Temperature, 16" Normal Electric, 64" Normal Electric, and Single Point Resistance.
 These logs can be interpreted and correlated (Davis and others, 2001) to logs from other boreholes to identify geologic and hydrostratigraphic unit boundaries for use in estimations of surface elevation grids.
 The Natural Gamma log in Figure 4 shows how the changes in rock type (lithology) produce a different and characteristic gamma response for each unit.
-Since this log responds positively to clay and phosphorite content, the highest gamma peaks can be seen between 108'-400' bls.
-The clay and phosphate rich sediments of the Hawthorn Group cause this response.
+Since this log responds positively to clay and phosphate rich sediments of the Hawthorn Group cause this response.
 Immediately below, the clean carbonates of the Ocala Limestone show a marked drop in gamma response that is easily recognized.
 The Avon Park Formation underlies the Ocala Limestone at 620'.
 This is recognized by a slight increase in gamma response and often electric log response.
 The unit typically contains more dolostone which can incorporate higher gamma activity materials.